 Welcome to Keep Covington/Newton Beautiful (KCNB)!

 As an affiliate of Keep Georgia Beautiful and Keep America Beautiful, KCNB provides environmental education in our community.
-KCNB works on various projects focusing on litter prevention, beautification, recycling, and water pollution prevention.
+KCNB works on projects focusing on litter prevention, beautification, recycling, and water pollution prevention.
 KCNB staff and volunteers visit schools with puppet shows and other educational programs, speak at club and organizational meetings, and participate in festivals and expos.
-KCNB also sponsors cleanups, recycling events, and awareness contests throughout the year.
-KCNB relies upon government and grant funding, private contributions, and volunteer participation.
+KCNB also sponsors cleanups and recycling events throughout the year.
+KCNB relies on government and grant funding, private contributions, and volunteer participation.

 To challenge, motivate, and inspire everyone to take responsibility for a clean and beautiful community